Django Unchained: Theatrical run

-Django Unchained was released on December 25, 2012, in the United States by The Weinstein Company and released on January 18, 2013, by Sony Pictures Releasing in the United Kingdom.
+Django Unchained was released on December 25, 2012, in the United States by TWC, and released on January 18, 2013, by Sony Pictures Releasing International in the United Kingdom.
 The film was screened for the first time at the Directors Guild of America on December 1, 2012, with additional screening events having been held for critics leading up to the film's wide release.
 The premiere of Django Unchained was delayed by one week following the Sandy Hook Elementary School shooting in Newtown, Connecticut, on December 14, 2012.

-The film was released on March 22, 2013, by Sony Pictures in India.
+The film was released on March 22, 2013, by Sony in India.
 In March 2013, Django Unchained was announced to be the first Tarantino film approved for official distribution in China's strictly controlled film market.
 Lily Kuo, writing for Quartz, wrote that "the film depicts one of America's darker periods, when slavery was legal, which Chinese officials like to use to push back against criticism from the United States".
 The film was released in China on May 12, 2013.